Support #12843

 Wim.

-Updated by Andrey Alekseev about 1 month ago
+Updated by Andrey Alekseev 4 months ago

 The system that is included in Wt for the security of WResources, is to use session-private resources, i.e. the toolkit will generate the proper URL for your resources, including a session secret (and optionally a different cookie, depending on wt_config settings) that links the resource to the proper session.
 Would you be able to use that mechanism?